ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-complex-objects/index.md

 If using [Cell Data Types](../cell-data-types/), the key creator is automatically set to use the value formatter so it does not need to be specified directly.
 </note>

+## Original Row Data

+By default, when row grouping the cell value is selected from the first row in the group at the time of creation.
+This means the row value may not always be consistently typed depending on your data which can add complexity to your value formatter code.
+To instead change the behaviour to always use the string key as the value, enable `gridOptions.suppressGroupMaintainValueType`.

+In the example below, note the following.
+- The 'country' column `valueGetter` returns complex objects.
+- The 'country' column `keyCreator` ensures correct complex object grouping on the country code.
+- The 'country' column `valueFormatter` executes on the values displayed on the grouping column, displaying both the country name and code.

+<grid-example title='Maintain Value Type' name='maintain-value-type' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 ## Next Up

 Continue to the next section to learn about [Unbalanced Groups](../grouping-unbalanced-groups/).